Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Introduction

 The rest of this paper is organized as follows.
 In Sec.\,II we setup and review the model based on $A_4\times U(1)_X$ symmetry in order to investigate an economic SUSY inflationary scenario and a new leptogenesis via AD mechanism.
 In Sec.\,III, first we study a realistic moduli stabilization in type IIB string theory with positive vacuum energy, which is essential for the flavored PQ axions at low energy as well as a lucid explanation for cosmological inflation at high energy scale.
-And we investigate how the size moduli stabilized at a scale close to $\Lambda_{\rm GUT}$ significantly affect the dynamics of the inflation, as well as how the $X$-symmetry breaking scale during inflation is induced and its scale is fixed at $\sim0.7\times10^{16}$ GeV by the amplitude of the primordial curvature perturbation and the spectral index.
+And we investigate how the size moduli stabilized at a scale close to $\Lambda_{\rm GUT}$ significantly affect the dynamics of the inflation, as well as how the $X$-symmetry breaking scale during inflation is induced and its scale is fixed at $\sim0.3\times10^{16}$ GeV by the amplitude of the primordial curvature perturbation and the spectral index.
 The main focus on Sec.\,IV is to show that a successful leptogenesis scenario could be naturally implemented through AD mechanism, and subsequently estimate the reheating temperature that is required to generate sufficient lepton number asymmetry following the hybrid $F$-term inflation.
-In turn, we show that the successful leptogenesis is closely correlated with the neutrino oscillations available on high- and low-energy neutrinos, and how the amount of reheating could be strongly correlated with the successful leptogenesis and the yield of gravitinos.
-And we show that it is too weak to cause the reheating with gravity in the present model even the gravitational coupling is universal.
-Moreover, we discuss that it is reasonable for the reheating temperature $T_{\rm reh}\simeq(59-84)$ derived from the non-gravitational decays of the inflaton and waterfall field to be compatible with the required reheating temperature for the successful leptogenesis.
-Finally, we discuss briefly on dynamics of the waterfall fields and how the uneaten goldstino gives masses to all the supersymmetric SM superpartners.
-What we have done is summarized in Sec.\,V, and we provide our conclusions.
+In turn, we show that the successful leptogenesis is closely correlated with the neutrino oscillations available on high- and low-energy neutrinos, and how the amount of reheating could be strongly correlated with the successful leptogenesis.
+Moreover, we discuss that it is reasonable for the reheating temperature $T_{\rm reh}\sim10^3$ TeV derived from the gravitational decays of the inflaton and waterfall field to be compatible with the required reheating temperature for the successful leptogenesis.
+What we have done is summarized in Sec.\,V.